carreter/carreter.github.io/content/posts/rosalind/001-intro.md

 Aside from being an easy exercise to get us acquainted with some basic Go syntax, knowing the relative composition of a DNA sequence can be pretty useful!
 Different regions of DNA will have different densities of each nucleotide.

 As a reminder, DNA is a *double* helix, so each nucloetide we read in a sequence is paired to its complement: A with T, and G with C. These two pairings have different strengths, as the A-T pair involves two hydrogen bonds compared to the G-C pair's three hydrogen bonds.
-As such,regions of DNA with a higher GC content will be harder to pull apart!
+As such, regions of DNA with a higher GC content will be harder to pull apart!
 This has all kinds of implications, but let's set those aside for now to solve the problem.

 ## Solution